GeneZC/genezc.github.io/index.md

 ## Recent Highlights

+Dec.
+27th, 2023. *MiniMA* and *MiniChat* are lifted to [*MiniMA-2*](https://huggingface.co/GeneZC/MiniMA-2-3B) and [*MiniChat-2*](https://huggingface.co/GeneZC/MiniChat-2-3B) respectively. *MiniMA-2* together with *MiniMA* and other arts completes the compute-performance frontier and *MiniChat-2* surpasses Vicuna-7B on MT-Bench.

 Nov.
 13rd, 2023.
-Our distilled language model [MiniMA](https://huggingface.co/GeneZC/MiniMA-3B) and its instruction-tuned version [MiniChat](https://huggingface.co/GeneZC/MiniChat-3B) have established a new compute-performance pareto frontier among exsiting language models.
+Our distilled language model [*MiniMA*](https://huggingface.co/GeneZC/MiniMA-3B) and its instruction-tuned version [*MiniChat*](https://huggingface.co/GeneZC/MiniChat-3B) have established a new compute-performance pareto frontier among exsiting language models.

 May 4th, 2023.
 One long paper got accepted to [ACL 2023](https://2023.aclweb.org/).